 Atha kho vacchagotto paribbājako yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavatā saddhiṁ sammodi.
 Sammodanīyaṁ kathaṁ sāraṇīyaṁ vītisāretvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho vacchagotto paribbājako bhagavantaṁ etadavoca:

-Then, the wanderer Vacchagotta approached the Blessed One; having approached, he exchanged greetings with the Blessed One.
-After their cordial and meaningful conversation had concluded, he sat to one side.
+Then, the wanderer Vacchagotta approached the Blessed One.
+Having drawn near, he exchanged courteous greetings with the Blessed One, and after this friendly exchange, he sat down to one side.
 Seated to one side, the wanderer Vacchagotta said to the Blessed One:

 Speculative Views